 There has been a lot of good stuff written and said about the New York Mets over the last couple of days.
 Even SNY's Andy Martino, who I criticized a couple of days ago as someone who revels in playing the troll, had a really good, nuanced piece on SNY.com yesterday before the final approval came out that I actually really enjoyed.
-He was also really good on both the breaking news coverage of the approval on tv and on Baseball Night in New York later on.
+He was also really good on both the breaking news coverage of the approval on TV and on Baseball Night in New York later on.
 Credit where credit is due.

 The contrarian view is going to come out more and more over this team.
 Questions of "vital importance", such as Will success ruin the Mets fan? will be asked and answered.
 Frankly, most of the discussion will be pure, unadulterated bullsh*t.

-The core of true Mets fans have a strong bond to their team that has endured so much badness.
-Bad teams, bad management, a shockingly incompetent, meddling owner.
-A local media that never gets tired of letting you know how much better the Yankees are then your team.
+The core of true Mets fans have a strong bond with their team that has endured so much badness.
+Bad teams, bad management, and a shockingly incompetent, meddling owner.
+A local media that never gets tired of letting you know how much better the Yankees are than your team.
 Whenever your team screws up, which certainly is often enough, they never stop poking at your feelings about it.
 The vast majority of the local media is quite comfortable with the current reality where the Yankees and Mets are opposites, the yin and yang of New York sports.

 This idea of the Mets being "charmers", i.e. lovable losers, is not something you're going to hear from real Mets fans.
 That was true about the 1962 Mets.
 Fans embraced them despite their awfulness because they were so grateful to have National League baseball back in the city.
-Mets fans that go back that far tell me that this embrace of incompetence and losing was already wearing thin after a couple of seasons.
+Mets fans who go back that far tell me that this embrace of incompetence and losing was already wearing thin after a couple of seasons.
 Part of what made the 1969 Miracle Mets so special was they won it all for a fan base that was tired of losing.